giacoballoccu/GraphComparison/README.md

 8. [References](#References)

 ## Introduction
 The purpose of this project is to compare a graph class and its method against the state of art Pyspark class for graph operations (GraphFrame).
 Compare the results, in time of execution and show the superiority of parallel computing against not parallelized data structures when dealing with high dimensional data.
 Also, the project has the purpose of showing the relationship between the number of workers nodes and computation times for graph-related problems.
 The dataset used is the Twitch-Social-Network dataset [1] of Standard university.
 In particular, almost all the tests are run on the twitch/ENGB dataset which is composed of 7,126 nodes and 35,324 edges.
-In addition to these results, a stress-test has been done with the twitch/DE dataset which has 153,138 edges and 9498 nodes.
+In addition to these results more test has been done with the twitch/DE dataset which has 153,138 edges and 9498 nodes.

 ## Project structure
 All the tests and experimented were performed on collaboratory with the GraphMethodsComparison.ipynb file before the landing on the AWS platform of the project.
 Starting from that file all the stuff has been divided into 3 main classes: